Vienchau/speedtest-module/README.md

 ### Compile:

-- `CROSS_COMPILE`: Toolchain path if we use cross-compiling.
+- `CROSS_COMPILE`: Toolchain's path if we use cross-compiling.

 ```bash
 #cross-compile